Meandmybadself/Rabbitlive/README.md

 ## Create Package Instructions
 - Make sure dependencies are resolved using `npm install` and `bower install`
 - Execute `grunt build`

-## Build to Server Instructions
-- Make sure dependencies are resolved using `npm install` and `bower install`
-- Execute `grunt promote`